We're now live! Signup now

 NOTE

-At this stage things will seem slow and clunky.
-We'll address the performance issues in a subsequent tutorial, for now we just want to get things working.
+At this stage things may seem slow and clunky.
+We'll this in a subsequent tutorial, for now we just want to get things working.

 Create a login route

 We can now register a passkey on the users device.
 Let’s use that passkey to authenticate.
-The process is essentially the same as for registration.
+The process is essentially the same as it was for registration.

 <!-- src/routes/login/+page.svelte -->